Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Introduction

 \section{Introduction}

-Federated learning (FL) \cite{mcmahan2017communication} is a popular form of distributed training, which has gained significant traction due to its ability to allow multiple clients to learn a shared global model without the requirement to transfer their private data.
-However, clients' heterogeneity and resource limitations pose significant challenges for FL deployment over edge nodes, including mobile phones and IoT devices.
-To resolve these issues, various methods have been proposed over the past few years including efficient learning for heterogeneous collaborative training \cite{lin2020ensemble, zhu2021data}, distillation \cite{he2020group}, federated dropout techniques \cite{horvath2021fjord, caldas2018expanding}, efficient aggregation for faster convergence and reduced communication \cite{reddi2020adaptive, li2020federated}.
-However, these methods do not necessarily address the growing concerns of highly computation and communication limited edge.
+Federated learning (FL) \citep{mcmahan2017communication} is a popular form of distributed training, which has gained significant traction due to its ability to allow multiple clients to learn a common global model without sharing their private data.
+However, clients' heterogeneity and resource limitations pose significant challenges for FL deployment over edge nodes, including mobile and IoT devices.
+To resolve these issues, various methods have been proposed over the past few years for efficient heterogeneous training \citep{zhu2021data,horvath2021fjord,diao2020heterofl} or aggregation with faster convergence and reduced communication \citep{li2020federated,reddi2020adaptive}.
+However, these methods do not necessarily address the growing concerns of high computation and communication limited edge.

-Meanwhile, reducing the memory, compute, and latency costs for deep neural networks (DNNs) in centralized training for their efficient edge deployment has also become an active area of research.
-In particular, recently proposed \textit{sparse learning} (SL) strategies \cite{evci2020rigging, kundu2021dnr, mocanu2018scalable, dettmers2019sparse, raihan2020sparse} effectively train weights and associated binary \textit{sparse masks} to allow only a fraction of model parameters to be updated during training, potentially enabling the lucrative reduction in both the training time and compute cost \cite{qiu2021zerofl, raihan2020sparse}, while creating a \textit{model to meet a target parameter density denoted as d, and is able to yield accuracy close to that of the unpruned baseline}.
+Meanwhile, efficient edge deployment via reducing the memory, compute, and latency costs for deep neural networks in centralized training has also become an active area of research.
+In particular, recently proposed \textit{sparse learning} strategies \citep{evci2020rigging, kundu2021dnr, kundu2022toward, mocanu2018scalable, dettmers2019sparse} effectively train weights and associated binary \textit{sparse masks} such that only a fraction of model parameters (density $d << 1$) are non-zero during training.
+This enables the potential for reduction in both the training time and compute cost \citep{qiu2021zerofl, raihan2020sparse}, \textit{while yielding accuracy close to that of the unpruned baseline.}

+In addition to the aforementioned benefits of sparse learning in centralized settings, its proper deployment in FL can reduce communication costs.
+In particular, users can train larger models while communicating only

-However, the challenges and opportunities of sparse learning in FL is yet to be fully unveiled.
-Only very recently, few works \cite{bibikar2021federated, huang2022achieving} have tried to leverage sparse learning in FL primarily to show their efficacy in non-IID settings.
-Nevertheless, these works primarily used sparsity for non-aggressive model compression,
+a fraction of weights that are non-zero (Fig.~\ref{fig:intro_comparison} (a)).
+However, the challenges and opportunities of sparse learning in FL are yet to be fully unveiled.
+Only very recently, few works \citep{bibikar2021federated, huang2022achieving} have tried to leverage non-aggressive model compression in FL.
+Another recent work, ZeroFL \citep{qiu2021zerofl}, has explored deploying sparse learning in FL; however, failed to leverage the advantages of model sparsity to reduce the clients' communication costs.
+Moreover, as shown in Fig.~\ref{fig:intro_comparison}(b), for $d=0.05$, ZeroFL suffers from a substantial accuracy drop of $\mathord{\sim}14\%$ w.r.t baseline.